timwestwood/fit_cilium_beat_pattern_to_data/README.md

 1. The user will be prompted to provide an estimate for the number of separate time points describing a single period of the data

    ```
-   Input an (integer) estimate for the number of data per period:
+   Input an (integer) estimate for the number of data per period (data autocorrelation suggests XXX):
    ```

    before being asked to confirm the choice or choose another estimate